Canna flaccida: Taxonomy

 In the last three decades of the 20th century, Canna species have been categorised by two different taxonomists, Paulus Johannes Maria Maas from the Netherlands and Nobuyuki Tanaka from Japan.
 In this case both agree that C. flaccida is a distinct species, and the DNA work by Prince and Kress at the Smithsonian Institution confirms its uniqueness.

 Description

-Canna flaccida is aquatic species, with narrow, blue-green (glaucous) leaves, very pretty, large, lightly perfumed, canary yellow flowers growing in clusters at the tops of long stalks.
+Canna flaccida is an aquatic species, with narrow, blue-green (glaucous) leaves, and large, lightly perfumed, canary yellow flowers growing in clusters at the tops of long stalks.
 The lip of the flower is wavy.
-Flowers emerge in the evening and wither in the heat of the following day, the only member of the genus that behaves in this manner, all others open early in the morning and are strong enough to survive at least one day.
+Flowers emerge in the evening and wither in the heat of the following day, the only member of the genus that behaves in this manner; all others open early in the morning and are strong enough to survive at least one day.
 It grows as a marginal plant in up to about 15 cm of still or slow-moving water.